quentinnel/amazon-q-vibes-memory-banking/README.md

 # Return to project root
 cd ../..

-# Start a new prototype session prompting the AI (see example prompts below)
+# Start a new prototype session using explicit prompts (see example prompts below)
 q chat
 ```